makingitbettergo/Clojure-Exercise/HelloWorld/README.md

-# HelloWorld
+﻿# HelloWorld

-A Clojure library designed to ... well, that part is up to you.
+This is my first Clojure project for personal interest.
+Author: go-mk01
+25-06-2014

 ## Usage

-FIXME
+In this project, I will try to adapt Clojure's coding style as it is known different from any popular Object Oriented paradigm

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 go-mk01

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.